LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 include `schema_version` while requesting the policy update

 _Information:_
 a.
-Policy server would then compare the schema version received from cloud with what is available on server.
+Policy server would compare the schema version received from cloud with what is available on server.
 Based on this comparison, vehicle data schema update would be sent in policy update response.

 2.2